 If your business is experiencing rapid growth, or considering new business models that might drive massive increases in scalability (such as implementing call centers, for example), then a hosted model might work better for your business.
 If your business is fairly stable and unlikely to implement such models in the foreseeable future, then maybe not so much.

 Dependency of VOIP on WAN

-Clearly both hosted and premises based VOIP solutions will benefit from WAN orchestration solutions for VOIP, however, unlike the premise based PBX systems, the PRI or POTS based voice trunks are not an option in cloud based solutions.
-All voice traffic needs to go over your office WAN network and therefore the uptime and intelligent management of VOIP traffic over the WAN links is crucial.
+Clearly both hosted and premises-based VoIP solutions will benefit from WAN orchestration solutions for VoIP.
+However, unlike the premises-based PBX systems, the PRI or POTS based voice trunks are not an option in cloud-based solutions.
+All voice traffic needs to go over your office WAN network and therefore the uptime and intelligent management of VoIP traffic over the WAN links is crucial.

 Cahit Akin, CEO, Mushroom Networks, Inc.